lwb923/SOAT/README.md

 * "soat_utils.py" is a file of common methods.

 **NOTE: We keep the topic assignment of all words, so it will spend a bit more time in training.
-In the example, it takes about 5 minutes.
+For this demo, it takes about several minutes.